StrikeForceZero/react-chess/README.md

-# Getting Started with Create React App
+# React Chess

+A chess engine written in typescript with a React front-end (Work in progress)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).